Leosang-lx/CS209-data-visualiaztion/README.md

 ![database](./database.jpg)

 The database has five tables with the above dependency relationships.
-And the columns in tables are only part of the data that we want to analyse from `api.github.com`.
+And the columns in tables are only part of the data that we want to analyze from `api.github.com`.
+While we didn't take much data for repository, since it cost a lot to collect the relevant data of issues.
 And the scale of the data can is shown below:

 | Table     | github_repos_info | issue  | issue_event | repos_topic | issue_label |
 | --------- | ----------------- | ------ | ----------- | ----------- | ----------- |